UCLA-CS130/TODO-Team-Name/README.md

 * To build and run the webserver in docker, run `make docker`
 * To deploy the docker image to AWS and run it, run `make aws`
 * To SSH into the EC2 instance, run `ssh -i webserver.pem ec2-user@54.190.63.110`
+  (assumes you have the private key webserver.pem in the working directory)

 ---

 ### Usage - local development
-* Edit `config` to define the port on which you want the server to run.
+* Edit `deploy/config` to define the port on which you want the server to run.
 * Run `make` to build the source code
-* Run server using `./webserver config`
+* Run server using `./webserver deploy/config`

 The server can be accessed via a variety of methods:
-* Use your browser to view the resource (for example, `http://localhost:8080/`).
+* Use your browser to view the resource (for example, `http://localhost:8080/echo`).
-* Use a curl request: `curl -i -s localhost:8080`
+* Use a curl request: `curl -i -s localhost:8080/echo`

-To test the static file handler, you can try requesting some of the following resources (assuming the config file is kept the same):
-* `localhost:8080/static1/index.html`
-* `localhost:8080/static2/ducks.jpg`

 ---